 What is Bookkeeping?
 What is bookkeeping?

 Bookkeeping refers to the process of recording transactions to general and special journals and posting these transactions to their respective ledgers.
 Bookkeeping is an important record-keeping function of financial accounting that is essential in a duly-registered business of any kind.

 The bookkeeping function is best outsourced in order to keep administrative costs low while helping small businesses grow and become stable.
 Another advantage is that you are assured that you are working with a skilled and competent professional that has the appropriate experience and educational background for the job.

 What is Build-Operate-Transfer (BOT)?
 What is Build-Operate-Transfer?

-Build-Operate-Transfer is an arrangement found in the outsourcing industry, as well as across other industry on a technical sense, is a type of concession arrangement wherein ‘Entity A’ delegates the right to build and to operate a particular project to 'Entity B’ within a certain period.
+Build-Operate-Transfer is an arrangement found in the outsourcing industry and across other sectors in a technical sense, is a type of concession arrangement wherein ‘Entity A’ delegates the right to build and operate a particular project ‘Entity B’ within a certain period.

 In return, the private entity shall finance the project and enjoy the revenues they can derive within the contract frame.
 After the given period, the private entity shall be obliged to transfer the ownership back to the government.
-Build-Operate-Transfer in outsourcing
+How Build-Operate-Transfer contracts work?

 This type of outsourcing gives way to a broader range of resources and talent, which could contribute to a better and well-thought-out project - read our full BOT article for more information.

 A BOT arrangement can take on many forms, but in its simplest and most common form, it is the mutual understanding that a BPO will help build a team and operations for a client and that one day, the client might take that team out on their own and incorporate, or become a 'captive'.